jiienc/BMIAnalysis/README.md

 ## Results

-The notebook bmi_classification.ipynb compares the performance of several machine learning models for BMI classification.
+The notebook compares the performance of several machine learning models for BMI classification.
 The models evaluated include:

 - K-Nearest Neighbors (KNN)
 - Support Vector Classifier (SVC) with linear kernel